What is Nutritional Yeast?

 Nutritional yeast is derived from molasses; it is a dairy-free product.
 However, it contains natural glutamate, which makes it taste like everyone’s favorite cheese.
 Yes, the super cheesy flavor of yeast converts an ordinary platter into extraordinary cuisine.

-Moreover, the color of the nutritional yeast is yellowish, which mimics the color of the cheese.
-It can thicken daily supplies such as sauce, soups, etc., and is also used in making food dishes more cheesy and fluffy.
+Moreover, the color of the nutritional yeast is yellowish, miming the color of the cheese.
+It can thicken daily supplies such as sauce, soups, etc., and make food dishes more cheesy and fluffy.

 What are the health benefits of Nutritional Yeast?

 As the name suggests, nutritional yeast is full of essential nutrients.
-Besides nutrients, it is considered a good source of antioxidants which is responsible for keeping our bodies healthy.
+Besides nutrients, it is considered a good source of antioxidants, which are responsible for keeping our bodies healthy.
 Here’s a list of all the health benefits associated with it.

 Health Benefits of Nutritional Yeast